F4T4lerrorbe/HydroneerModding/README.md

 *Changed The Waterpipes location In The Store

+*InsiderTradingBoard press M to change the stockmarket (only works in creative mode)

 Big THX to grandmaMax Creator Of This Awsome Game

 Rhino for his Umh Hook